Skip to content

 Warning

-If you see a Command not found error, ensure that you have run the module load intel command first.
+If you see a Command not found error, ensure that you have run the module load gnu command first.

 Next, load the MPI libraries: